Choosing Your First Telephoto Lens

 When starting wildlife photography, I bought myself a Sigma telephoto lens.
 It was much cheaper than the high-end lenses.
 Obviously, there is a lot lacking in comparison.
 The maximum aperture is smaller, the motors are slower, and the image quality is poorer.
 But what can you expect when you’re paying a fraction of the cost?
 Even so, I have taken award-winning pictures with a Sigma telephoto that started the ball rolling for my career.

 They make lenses for Nikon, Canon and other makes too.
-The current telephoto they make, equivalent to what I started with, is the Sigma 150-500mm f/5-6.3 lens.
-It is available for both Nikon and Canon.
+The current telephoto they make, equivalent to what I started with, is the Sigma 150-600mm f/5-6.3 lens.
+You should also check out the equivalent Tamron 150-600mm lens.

 Personally, this is my recommendation to anyone who is starting out.
 It’s a fairly low risk option, as if you decide wildlife photography isn’t for you then you haven’t lost thousands for no reason.